[Last updated December 3, 2024]

 How spouses can apply for Aid and Attendance

 The application is complex and requires significant financial, health, and military service documentation.
 There are many rules, and there are also many exceptions to rules, so it can feel like a daunting process.
-But that shouldn’t stop a Veteran’s spouse from applying for Aid and Attendance.
-This benefit can make a big difference in the life of a Veteran’s spouse, especially when it adds income to help you pay for the care you need to live each day comfortably and safely.
+Still, that shouldn’t stop a Veteran’s spouse from applying for Aid and Attendance.
+This benefit can make a big difference in their life, especially when it adds income to help them pay for the care they need to live each day comfortably and safely.

 Let’s review some application basics, including how a spouse should apply, the documentation they need, and options for applying.